fabyr/wireguard-allowed-ips-csharp/README.md

 Other than that it was designed to require no other dependencies.

 ## Releases
 Executable files are provided for all major platforms.
-(Because why not :>) \
+(Because why not :&gt;)

-All files ending in `-selfcontained` do not require the `.NET` Runtime to be installed on the system.
+All files ending in `-selfcontained` do not require the `.NET` runtime to be installed on the system.
 Though they are *massively greater in file size* than the runtime dependent ones.

+For `linux-x64` systems an [AOT](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot) build is provided.
+AOT builds are natively compiled and thus have less overhead and are much smaller in file size.
+They do not require any runtime.

 ## Usage
 (*Note:* if you want to use `dotnet run`, make sure the terminal's working directory is [WireguardAllowedIPs](/WireguardAllowedIPs/): `cd WireguardAllowedIPs` inside the reposity directory)